 Good standing.
 Students whose cumulative grade point average (GPA) is 2.00 or above are in good standing academically.
-No degree or certificate will be awarded to a student whose cumulative GPA is below 2.00 (or 2.500 for B.Th. degree).
+No degree or certificate will be awarded to a student whose cumulative GPA is below 2.00.

 Academic Warning.
 Students whose cumulative GPA is between 1.75 and 2.00 at the end of their first semester for on-ground students are placed on Academic Warning.
 Students on Academic Warning may not enroll for more than 15 hours and are required to enroll in the Study Skills Seminar.
-(Students admitted provisionally, however, must earn a 1.75 GPA at the end of their first semester or be placed on Academic Suspension.)
+(Students admitted provisionally, however, must earn a 2.00 GPA at the end of their first semester or be placed on Academic Suspension.)